 Global VM Lock

 Switching between threads has an overhead of its own.
-The metrics on the Global VM Lock allow you to see the time that a thread spends waiting for its turn to run, and the amount of threads that are awaiting execution at a given time.
-This can provide you with helpful insights in understanding performance issues in your application.
+The metrics on the Global VM Lock allow you to see the time a thread spends waiting for its turn to run, and the number of threads awaiting execution at a given time.
+These metrics can provide helpful insights for understanding performance issues in your application.

 Installation